ProlificLabs/shakesearch_old/README.md

 - Pagination makes more sense when searching through the script.
 In real life, users do not start searching from the first page; they usually search by sections.
 - In the future, we can speed up server processing time by giving clear ranges and reducing memory costs.

-## Doing pagination on client side vs server side
+## Doing pagination on the client side vs server side

 Initially, I implemented pagination on the server side.
 However, since the script results are still in a small scope, and every page wouldn't make sense to show too many results (e.g., 1000), it's faster to do it on the client side.

 If the scope were to increase in the future, it would make sense to do client and server-side pagination:

-For example: If there is a result limitation of 20,000, once the results are higher than 20,000, and a user wants to see more results (by clicking the next button), the server would fetch the next 20,000 results
+For example: If there is a result limitation of 20,000, once the results are higher than 20,000, and a user wants to see more results (by clicking the `next` button), the server would fetch the following 20,000 results

-## If it was a bigger project
+# If it was a bigger project

-This is a coding challenge and scope is quite small.
-If it was a bigger real project, doing the following would be better:
+This is a coding challenge and the scope is quite small.
+If it were a bigger real project, doing the following would be better:

-1. Write a script to extract the text and importatn filter (ex: SENEN, PLACE) and save in the database
+1. Write a script to extract the text and important filter (ex: SCENE, PLACE) and save it in the database

 - This can extend the search function and results information, ex: show which SENNCE in the title, search `hamlet` in the SENNE I

-2. Add cache in server side
+2. Add cache on the server side

-- add a middleware wiht libary ex: `go-cache`
+- add a middleware with library ex: `go-cache`

-3. UI/UX improvment
+3. UI/UX improvement

-- Remember search and results after refreshing the page by adding the search query in the url or localstorage
+- Remember search and results after refreshing the page by adding the search query in the URL or localstorage

 4. Increase test coverage for edge cases